-In January 2017, the GASB issued Statement No. 84, Fiduciary Activities.
+GASB Statement No. 84 - Fiduciary Activities.
 The objective of this Statement is to improve guidance regarding the identification of fiduciary activities for accounting and financial reporting purposes and how those activities should be reported.
+The Statement is effective for periods beginning after December 15, 2018.